 In general, there are three types of family businesses:

-• Family-owned businesses: These businesses are led by family members who have a majority of the ownership stake in the business.
+• Family-owned businesses: These businesses are led by family members who have a majority ownership stake in the business.

-• Family-managed and -owned businesses: One family member has a controlling stake and other family members determine the business’s policies and goals.
+• Family-managed and -owned: One family member has a controlling stake, and other family members determine the business’s policies and goals.

-• Family-led and -owned businesses: One family member owns the business, while a different family member serves on the business’s board of directors in order to guide major decisions.
+• Family-led and -owned: One family member owns the business, while a different family member serves on the business’s board of directors in order to guide major decisions.

 Taxes apply differently depending on your business entity

-The IRS has different rules for family-run businesses depending on the type of entity your business operates as.
-Schedule C businesses, which include sole proprietorships, husband-wife partnerships, or LLCs treated as sole proprietorships for tax purposes, have different rules than S or C corporations.
+The IRS has different rules for family-run businesses depending on your business entity.
+Schedule C businesses, which include sole proprietorships, husband-wife partnerships, or LLCs treated as sole proprietorships for tax purposes, have different rules than corporations.

-Schedule C businesses are permitted to hire under-age-18 children with the child’s wages completely exempt from Social Security and Medicare (FICA) and Federal Unemployment Tax Act (FUTA) taxes.
+Schedule C businesses are permitted to hire children under the age of 18, and the child’s wages are exempt from Social Security, Medicare, and unemployment taxes.
 This exemption applies to both the employee’s share and the employer’s share of FICA taxes — a win-win for your business and your family.
+But if your business is incorporated, your child’s wages will be subject to FICA and employment taxes.

 When filing federal taxes, spouses who elect for qualified joint venture status are each considered sole proprietors and must report their profits and losses with individual Schedule C forms.